niklas/Tirade/README.markdown

 ## Introduction

-A smart person once told me that every programmer soon or later comes to a point where (and when) he writes his own Content Management System.
+A smart person once told me that every programmer soon or later comes to a point where (and when) she writes her own Content Management System.

 This is my turn.